 In 2015, Erin and Kerry launched a partnership with STARworks, a non-profit from Star, North Carolina, that focuses on supporting the local economy through art and craft.
 Their collaboration produces a tableware line that includes hand-blown glassware and wheel-thrown ceramic pieces.
 The process by which these pieces are made is pretty incredible and is featured in videos on The Commons website.

-This summer, Erin joined our design team here at Alabama Chanin (in addition to her duties at The Commons).
+During the summer of 2016, Erin joined our design team here at Alabama Chanin (in addition to her duties at The Commons).
 Her philosophies and beliefs in supporting American-made craft fit perfectly with our company’s ethos.
 Our alignment on design and collaborative practices has made for a great working relationship.

 This relationship has inspired a special collaboration between The Commons and Alabama Chanin, featuring hand-blown glassware that is color blocked with white glass at the base.
 When the pieces are made, it is unknown how the colors will react together until the process is complete.
 Each piece is unique and one-of-a-kind.